Larry Kahaner

 Larry Kahaner is an American journalist, author, ghostwriter and former licensed private investigator.
 He was born in Brooklyn, New York and now lives in Bethesda, Maryland.

-Early life and education
+Education

 Kahaner holds a Master of Science in journalism from Boston University.

 Career

 As a reporter for the Columbus (GA) Ledger-Enquirer in 1980, Kahaner wrote the first in-depth exposé of the textile mills in the city and how they caused byssinosis, also known as 'brown lung disease,' in workers.
-For years, workers were reluctant to complain about the illness for fear of losing their jobs.
-The mills exerted great economic power including owing an adjoining town, Bibb City, owned by Bibb Manufacturing Company.
+For years, workers were reluctant to complain about the illness for fear of losing their jobs, due to the mill owners exerting great economic power.
+Indeed, the Bibb Manufacturing Company owned an adjoining town, Bibb City.
 When the series was released, many of the newspaper's street boxes were looted of their copies.
 The series led to the Georgia legislature enacting laws to allow workers with byssinosis to file workers' compensation claims for the first time.
 The reportage also garnered several awards including an Associated Press Newswriting Award – Public Service.